upskyy/Baekjoon-Online-Judge/README.md

 # Baekjoon-Online-Judge
----
-solving the algorithm problem by python
+Solving the algorithm problem with python